 Our wages and rations are too low for survival.
 We often borrow money from neighbors when we need

-Altogether, the couple make about 1,500 taka ($18) per week and the family of five get a weekly ration of 3.5kg of rice at a subsidized price.
+Altogether, the couple make about 1,500 taka ($18) per week and the family of five get a weekly food ration of some six kilogram of rice and flour at a subsidized price.

 “Our wages and rations are too low for survival.
 We often borrow money from neighbors when we need,” Moni, a Catholic and ethnic Mandraji, told UCA News.

-Moni’s husband and their three daughters live in a one-room, mud-walled and thatched house in labor quarters locally known as the “labor line.”
-The couple have three daughters aged 21, nine and four, and the room has been partitioned with a bamboo fence for privacy.
+Moni’s husband and their three daughters live in a one-room, mud-walled and thatched house in labor quarters, locally known as the “labor line.”
+Their elder daughter is 21, younger ones are nine and four, and the room has been partitioned with a bamboo fence for privacy.

 Even such shanties are not permanent.
-Only registered workers are allowed to live in the quarters provided by the company and if a family have no permanent worker, the quarters must be vacated within two months, stipulates Bangladesh Labor Act, enacted in 2006.
+Only registered workers are allowed to live in them, and if a family has no permanent worker, the quarters must be vacated within two months, stipulates Bangladesh Labor Act, enacted in 2006.

 “We don’t have land rights.
 Our income is too little and we cannot save anything.
-So, buying land is beyond our imagination.
+Buying land is beyond our imagination.
 Sometimes we worry what will happen when we retire and our daughters don’t work in the garden,” Moni said.

-Tea workers are mostly lower-caste Hindus and indigenous people from about 80 ethnic groups, according to a study by the Society for Environment and Human Development (SEHD).
+Most tea workers are lower-caste Hindus and indigenous people from about 80 ethnic groups, says Philip Gain, a researcher and rights activist, who spent decades working for tea workers.

-However, they succeeded in persuading thousands of poor, low-caste communities from various regions to migrate and relocate to Sylhet region, part of current Assam state of India.
+The British planters persuaded thousands of poor from low-caste communities from various regions of present day India to migrate and relocate to Sylhet area, then part of British India’s Assam region.

 Most tea workers are lower-caste Hindus and indigenous people who migrated from Indian states during the colonial era.
 (Photo: Stephan Uttom/UCA News)

-Due to poverty and lack of education, child marriage is rampant and about 46 percent of girls on tea estates marry before they are 18, according to a UNICEF-sponsored study in 2019.
+In fact, poverty and lack of education drive 46 percent of girls on tea estates to marry before they are 18, according to a UNICEF-sponsored study in 2019.

-The study also revealed about 80 percent of women on tea estates give birth at home as midwifery services are unavailable.
-Some 55 of every 1,000 newborns die at birth, which is more than double the national average of 24 deaths.
+The study also revealed about 80 percent of women on tea estates give birth at home as no medical facilities are available in their areas.
+Some 55 of every 1,000 babies die at birth, which is more than double the national average of 24 deaths.

-The medical dispensary only provides paracetamol no matter what the medical problem is.
-In cases of emergency, workers need to travel 5km to the city for treatment, often borrowing money from neighbors.
+The estate’s medical dispensary only provides first-aids.
+In cases of emergency, workers need to travel five kilometers to the city hospital, often borrowing money from neighbors, workers say.

-Both Moni and her husband studied up to grade five at the government primary school on the estate.
+Moni’s husband also studied only up to fifth grade at the government primary school on the estate.
 Tea companies don’t allow schools beyond grade five, fearing the next generation might quit the job if educated.

-Moni’s disabled daughter never went to school; her nine-year-old second daughter studies in grade three and the youngest is yet to enrol.
+Moni’s nine-year-old second daughter studies in grade three and the youngest is yet to enroll.

-“No matter how difficult it is, we want our two daughters to have an education and change their lives for the better.
-Our concern is they need to get education outside the estate.
+“No matter how difficult it is, we want our two daughters study and change their lives for the better.
+We want them to get education outside the estate.
 We will need more money to support them,” she said.

-The poor family struggle to manage three meals a day.
-Their lunch and dinner mostly consist of rice, vegetables and lentils day after day.
+The poor family hardly have enough food.
+Their daily lunch and dinner mostly consist of rice, vegetables and lentils.

 “Only once a month we have meat and fish for two days.
 Sometimes we have eggs but cannot afford milk,” Moni said.

-The mother buys two saris in the whole year and the family can afford new clothes only once, during Christmas.
+The family can afford new clothes only once, during Christmas, the mother said.

 When I was a child, I used to hear my parent speaking the Mandraji language, but I cannot speak and understand it as I didn’t practice as an adult

-“When I was a child, I used to hear my parent speaking the Mandraji language, but I cannot speak and understand it as I didn’t practice as an adult.
+“When I was a child, I used to hear my parent speaking the Mandraji language, but I cannot speak and understand it as I never used it.
 My paternal uncle and aunt who are Hindus still speak the language,” she said.

 Nonetheless, tea workers follow their religion and celebrate religious festivals.
 Both Hindus and Christians pray at worship places built either by employers or the workers.

-Thanks to visits by Catholic priests and nuns to the estate, Moni and her husband became Christians about 10 years ago.
-They are devout Catholics but pray mostly at home and attend Mass when priests visit their colony occasionally.
-Sometimes, they go to the church in the city about 5km away.
+Moni and her husband became Christians about 10 years ago.
+They said they pray mostly at home and attend Mass when priests visit their colony occasionally.
+Sometimes, they also go to the church in the city, which is five kilometers away.

 Church efforts not enough

-The Catholic Church has been active in tea estates for decades, but cannot do enough to change the situation.
+The Catholic Church has been active in tea estates for decades, but cannot do enough to change the situation, Moni said.

 “Priests and nuns visit us occasionally.
 During Christmas and Easter, we get rice and lentils, and warm clothes and blankets during winter,” she said.

-The Church should help all children of tea workers get free education and accommodation so that they can get escape slavery and have a better life one day, Moni added.
+The Church should help all children of tea workers get free education so that they can escape slavery and have a better life one day, Moni pleaded.

-Gopal Pashi, 55, a father of four, is a worker on the Luayini tea estate in the Kulaura area of Moulvibazar district.
-He earns a daily wage of 250 taka for two jobs — spraying insecticide on tea plants and grinding tea leaves in the factory.
+Gopal, a Hindu and ethnic Pashi, works with Luayuni-Holicherra Tea Estate in Moulvibazar district and earns a daily wage of 250 taka for two jobs — spraying insecticide on tea plants and grinding tea leaves in the factory.

-“No father wants his sons and daughters to remain uneducated or to be servants of others.
-But here we have no choice other than to continue living like slaves to masters,” he lamented.
+“No father wants his sons and daughters to remain servants of others.
+But here we have no choice other than living like slaves to masters,” he lamented.